rahimkhoja/Atomik_Controller/README.md

  * Maximum of 256 Mi-Light RGB RF Remotes
  * Unlimited amount of Atomik API Remotes ( for 3rd party integration )
  * Unlimited amount of Device Zones
- * Zones can include ANY Mix of Devices and Remotes
+ * Zones can include ANY mix of Devices and Remotes
- * Unlimited amount of scheduled zone tasks
+ * Unlimited amount of scheduled Zone Tasks
  * WiFi and Ethernet connectivity
  * Drop-in replacement for the Mi-Light WiFi Bridge